There are Lots of Things To Do in Herceg Novi.

 Explore the Herceg Novi Old Town

 We really liked the old town in Herceg Novi.
-At the time, we had only just arrived into Montenegro and hadn’t yet stayed in Croatia for a few weeks.
+At the time, we had only just arrived in Montenegro and hadn’t yet stayed in Croatia for a few weeks.
 After having visited old towns in Croatia like Split, Dubrovnik, and Trogir, the old town in Herceg is small but feels really authentic.
 Mind you, it wasn’t the busy season yet so we can only hope that it keeps its charm in the summer!

 The pathways are often that smooth stone.
 In other places, you’ll find stairways built of old stones leading to different alleyways and streets.
 Just wandering around is an adventure in itself.
 Often you’ll pop out at a pathway you’ve walked before but never imagined you’d get there by taking the route you just wandered.